CalSch/spirograph/README.md

    [ ] A global stick color
    [ ] A gradient between sticks
    [ ] Random or customizable palettes
-[ ] Add settings
+[x] Add settings
-   [ ] HTML input tags control variables (probably already a library for this, lmk if you find one!)
+   [x] HTML input tags control variables (probably already a library for this, lmk if you find one!)
-   [ ] Add saving and loading for stick data
+   [/] Add saving and loading for stick data
-   [ ] Control things like line width and framerate
+   [x] Control things like line width and framerate
 [ ] Add some cool pictures to the README
 ```